 In real estate, there are two primary types of deeds: warranty deeds and quitclaim deeds.

 Warranty Deeds For Real Estate

 Warranty deeds are legal documents that are used to transfer ownership from sellers to buyers.
-A warranty deed is normally required when you sell a piece of real estate – whether it’s a house, condo, townhome, commercial property, vacant land, or any other type of real estate.
+A warranty deed is normally required when you sell a piece of real estate – whether it’s a house, condo, townhome, vacant land, or any other type of real estate.
 The warranty deed needs to be signed, notarized and recorded.
 When you sign a warranty deed, you are warranting that you are conveying good title to the purchaser of your property, without any outstanding title issues (free and clear from all encumbrances, except as stated).